 With the increasing numbers of manufacturers that are able to offer a wide range of regular and combi condensing boilers, the myth with respect to the boiler’s availability simply did not stand the test of time.

 “Condensing boilers cannot be fitted to or paired with the existing heating systems.”

 Condensing boilers can replace most of the existing boiler systems.
-As it is usually the case with the conventional boiler replacement works, the effectiveness of the control system and type of hot water cylinder should be assessed when conducting a site survey, if one wishes to capitalize as much as possible on replacing his/her boiler.
+As it is usually the case with the conventional boiler replacement works, the effectiveness of the control system and type of hot water cylinder should be assessed when conducting a site survey, if one wishes to capitalise as much as possible on replacing his/her boiler.
 In addition to this, in order to ensure that the new installed boiler will boast a superior efficiency rate, it is important to clean and flush the existing heating system before fitting the boiler itself.

 If you have decided to purchase a boiler, but you are not sure which type you would like, we are ready to help you.
-Fill out the form on this page with your personal preferences and information, and we will provide you with up to four different suppliers of boilers.
+Fill out the form on this page with your personal preferences and information, and we will provide you with up to 3 different suppliers of boilers.
 You are free to choose the offer that best suits your needs.
 The service is free, without obligation, and takes only a few minutes.